folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 & \quad\qquad \gtcom{B}{\mathtt{V}}{\mathsf{address}}{~~\gtcom{\mathtt{V}}{B}{\mathsf{date}}{\gend}}}}}}}}
 \end{align*}

-In this protocol, Alice and Bob communicate with the Vendor about the purchase of some item.
 Near the end of the protocol, Bob has to leave and transfers the remainder of his protocol to Carol.
 She will also be sent the code - a **thunk process** $\textcolor{blue}{\thunkt}$ - to complete Bob's protocol, and finish the protocol in his name by evaluating the sent thunk.

 The full definition of global types in the haskell implementation is given by